 Service Management, Retail - Master of Science programme

 The rapid development in retail, including global challenges and new ways of conducting sales, requires more qualified staff.
-You study and analyse phenomena and situations such as organisation theory, customer relations, sustainability and place development.
-You will gain deeper knowledge in retail marketing, store planning, CSR, sustainability, supply chain management, and customer relationship management.
+You will get a profound understanding of the specific conditions and future challenges of retail.
+You will study, analyse and gain deeper knowledge in marketing in a retail context, supply chain management and strategic issues in retail and place development.